Ergodicity breaking provably robust to arbitrary perturbations

 {\it Hydrodynamics}--- We now discuss dynamics from simple non-scar initial states.
 Within the $\CZ_p=1$ sector we show (see SM~\cite{supplement}) that this is well described by magnetohydrodynamics of the emergent one-form $\U1$ symmetry \cite{fractonMHD}.
 This analytic expectation may be confirmed using the automaton Monte Carlo technique~\cite{IVN} and single spin flip dynamics.
 Meanwhile, in sectors with intersections (a nonzero number of $\CZ_p = -1$) we find using the automaton Monte Carlo technique (see SM~\cite{supplement}) that starting from an `infinite temperature' initial condition (i.e., a typical state of the spins, containing many intersections), the long-time limit of the subsequent dynamics is characterized by isotropic diffusion of the intersections, which (we recall) are conserved up to the prethermal timescale.

-{\it Conclusions}.--- We have shown how one may obtain ergodicity breaking via Hilbert space fragmentation that is provably robust to arbitrary perturbations, as long as the perturbations are $k$-local with $k/L \rightarrow 0$ in the thermodynamic limit, where $L$ is linear system size.
+{\it Conclusions}.--- We have shown how one may obtain ergodicity breaking via Hilbert space fragmentation that is provably robust to arbitrary perturbations, as long as the perturbations are $k$-local with $k/L \rightarrow 0$ in the thermodynamic limit, where $L$ is linear system size \footnote{We note in passing that our results are presented strictly in the Schrieffer-Wolff transformed basis, and in the `bare' basis there can be non-trivial dynamics, see \cite{supplement}}.
 Our approach relies on the existence of a single emergent (prethermal) $\U1$ conservation law.
 We have demonstrated the existence of a number of frozen configurations (perfect scars) exponential in $L$, as well as larger subsectors labelled by an emergent topological winding number.
-The results arise from a `generalized Rydberg constraint', which may be accessible in the near term in synthetic quantum systems~\cite{Celi2020}.
+The results arise from a `generalized Rydberg constraint', whose lowest-order dynamics are accessible in the near term in synthetic quantum systems~\cite{Celi2020}.

 Our results open a new chapter for the study of ergodicity breaking.
 For instance, one may wonder whether the degree of ergodicity breaking here is sufficient to define local integrals of motion~\cite{GeraedtsLIOM, SLIOM}.
-More generally, our work may provide a new avenue for the design of ergodicity breaking models, which may function as robust memories, and may also be accessible in near term quantum simulators.
+More generally, our work may provide a new avenue for the design of ergodicity breaking models, which may function as robust memories, and may also be accessible in near-term quantum simulators.
 Most broadly, they may prompt a re-evaluation of the necessary desiderata for ergodicity and quantum thermalization.